Missions We Support

 Christian Mission International Aid (CMIAid)

 CMIAid is a Christian organisation working in Eastern Europe countries (Romania, Moldova, Russia and Armenia) previously under communist rule.
 Based in Moldova,CMAid aims to provide practical care for the poor and those in desperate need.
-A five storey apartment block was recently purchased and will be used as a medical clinic, nursing home, post-operative care hospital and a coffee/book shop, among other things, and MMN has assisted in the equipping of this venture with the MMN premises at Wickford used to store goods and aid for eventual shipment there.
+A five storey apartment block is being refurbished and will be used as a medical clinic, nursing home, post-operative care hospital and a coffee/book shop, among other things, and MMN has assisted in the equipping of this venture with the MMN premises at Wickford used to store goods and aid for eventual shipment there.

 Emmanuel Christian Medical Centre